shaozhefeng/Contest/DP.md

 # Tree
 I 17 - Vertex Cover
 I 21 - Largest Independent Set

+# Math
+I 67 - Probability of getting at least K heads in N tosses of Coins
+I 73 - Count all triplets whose sum is equal to a perfect cube

 # Encouragement
 102 - Number of ways to arrange N items under given constraints